The Sunshine State

 A true backpacker haven

-For a worthy break from the sun and sand head to the theme parks.
+For a good break from the sun and sand head to the theme parks.

 With other great places like Hervey Bay and Fraser Island Queensland provides the traveller with an empty plate and a buffet selection.

 With even more pristine beaches, now add rolling mountains of beautiful rainforests, the world’s best reef and the incredible islands of the Whitsundays you will be surrounded by amazing places to visit and of course places to party.